Philippines prison break: Manhunt underway for escapees

 - Dozens of escapees still at large after two-hour firefight

-(CNN)A manhunt is underway in the Philippines after an armed raid led to a mass prison escape.
+(CNN)A manhunt continues in the Philippines after an armed raid led to a mass prison escape.

 As many as 158 inmates fled the North Cotabato District Jail in Kidapawan City in the southern Philippines early Wednesday after armed men attacked the compound, according to Xavier Solda, the spokesman for the Philippines Bureau of Jail Management and Penology (BJMP).